strimzi/proposals/066-topic-replication-factor-change.md

 There is little benefit in using the `stop_proposal_execution` endpoint, because most replicas change tasks have only one batch that can't be stopped.
 No task remains hanging, the only problem is that Cruise Control does some unnecessary work executing a batch for a topic that has been deleted.

-When a manged topic with replicas change is deleted in Kafka, the Topic Operator will recreate the topic with the target replication factor.
+When a managed topic with replicas change is deleted in Kafka, the Topic Operator will recreate the topic with the target replication factor.

 When Topic Operator is restarted, both pending and ongoing replicas changes will be recovered from the KafkaTopic status.
 The ongoing state will include a `sessionId`, which is the unique identifier of a Cruise Control task, which includes one or more replicas changes.